 In the event of an emergency during the festival, an air horn will sound.
 You must assemble on the cricket square marked on the map and await instructions.

 I ordered tickets online, for delivery.
 When can I expect them?

 You will usually receive your tickets at least 1 month before the festival.

 Yes, drink and food tokens can be purchased using cash or card.
 Please be aware, due to the poor mobile signal in the area, there may be a short wait for card purchases.

 Yes you can.
 There a designated BBQ area in the campsite.
 However, no naked flames are permitted anywhere on the campsite except for the BBQ area.

 When can I pitch my tent?

-You can come in and pitch your tent from 8.30am onwards on Friday 23rd August 2019.
+You can come in and pitch your tent from 8.30am onwards on the Friday.

 Note: Camping is free, but all campers MUST have an admission ticket for the festival.